 All the women at court wanted to look like her.
 Here’s the lengths they went through to make that happen:

 Back then, a pale complexion was a sign of good health and prestige.
 The reason is simple: only rich women could afford to have fair skin.
-Poor ones worked for hours outside and got a tan.
+Poor ones worked for hours outside and developed a tan as a result.

 To get the pale look, women (and men) used several different things: Ceruse (a foundation made with poisonous white lead and vinegar), sulphur, alum or tin ash.

 Plus, they also used white eggs to fake a paler complexion and hide wrinkles (eggs have a tightening effects that made skin look smoother).